codenificient/codenificient/README.md

 - 🌱 I’m currently preparing for job interviews and AWS certification
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: Graduate from my Master's program ✅ DONE
-- 🥅 2024 Goals: Land a full time job
+- 🥅 2024 Goals: Land a full time job ✅ DONE
 - ⚡ Fun fact: I love to listen to classical music and learn to play the piano

 ### Connect with me: